 (1) invest your time in open learning spaces, (2) get your whole team involved, and (3) challenge old adages to provoke discussion and get noticed.
 These are simple steps that can be enacted with little or no investment.
 You can start off with today, increasing your organic ability to attract future employees without relying on expensive recruiting campaigns.

 Interested in how Codility can support passive year-round recruitment?
-We created our Launch licence with startups in mind.
+We created our Launch license with startups in mind.
 It's an entry-level version of our platform with everything you need to screen candidates effectively, without sacrificing on insights.
 It's a 6 month commitment and can be bought online when you need it.